About Us

 Wellington Free Ambulance has been relying on the kindness of volunteers for the past 90 years.

-Volunteering in 1927 was very different to how it is now but the ‘Men’s Auxiliary’ still formed an integral part of the service.
+Volunteering in 1927 was very different to how it is now but the Men’s Auxiliary still formed an integral part of the service.
 With no official first aid training or authority to drive ambulance vehicles, honorary members of the team helped in a number of other ways.
 They double crewed with staff members to lend a hand at big incidents or multiple casualty cases.
 When not on the road with ambulance officers they helped on station, cleaning and sorting vehicles and equipment.
-When time allowed they had ‘first aid tuition’ from their ‘permanent’ colleagues and learnt about cases from the guys who were actually there.
-Nowadays our volunteers are fully first aid trained and all hold a defensive driving certificate.
-They are the ones in green you see at local sporting events, community fairs and live concerts.
+When time allowed they had ‘first aid tuition’ from their ‘permanent’ colleagues and learnt about cases from the team who were actually there.

 Joining the Men’s Auxiliary and volunteering with the team was invaluable experience if you wanted to join the permanent staff.
-Denis Smithson joined the men’s auxiliary in 1967, volunteering for three years with the team before joining the permanent staff.
+Denis Smithson joined the Men’s Auxiliary in 1967, volunteering for three years with the team before joining the permanent staff.
 He continued to work as an ambulance officer for over 40 years.
 You can read more about Denis’ experience as a member of the men’s auxiliary in the story about Sydney Barlow in this section.

 Our volunteers have always been a generous and committed team who play a huge part in keeping the ‘free’ in Wellington Free Ambulance.